-In the fall, spring, and summer semesters hours are from 7:00 a.m. until 6:00 p.m.
+The Child Development Center is open from 7:00 a.m. until 6:00 p.m.
 Monday through Friday.
-Evening care is available only with an adequate number of children and when offered is only available until 10:15 p.m.
 The Center will be equipped for lunches and naptime.
 Nutritional lunches and snacks will be served.
 The Center will be open when the college offices are open.